-Pythagoras represents the Eternal Pilgrim for PHILOSOPHIA PERENNIS – the perennial philosophy of life.
+Pythagoras represents the Eternal Pilgrim for Philosophia Perennis – the perennial philosophy of life.
 He is a seeker of truth par excellence.
 He staked all that he had for the search.
-He travelled far and wide, almost the whole known world of those days, in search of the Masters, of the mystery schools, of any hidden secrets.
+He traveled far and wide, almost the whole known world of those days, in search of the Masters, of the mystery schools, of any hidden secrets.
 From Greece he went to Egypt – in search of the lost Atlantis and its secrets.

 In Egypt, the great library of Alexandria was still intact.
 It had all the secrets of the past preserved.
 It was the greatest library that has ever existed on the earth; later on it was destroyed by a Mohammedan fanatic.
 The library was so big that when it was burnt, for six months the fire continued.